quandyfactory/Quandy/README.markdown

 * Changes:

-    * Moved javascript file imports to the bottom of the HTML code, below the </body> tag.
+    * Moved javascript file imports to the bottom of the HTML code, below the `body` tag.

 ### Version: 0.43